craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 A creature experiencing the initial symptoms of Vampirism will become pale or discolored, and experience Sunlight Sensitivity (*You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight*).
 When the diseased creature takes a Long Rest, they make a DC 20 Wis Save.
 If they fail, their symptoms progress to Stage One.

 #### Stage One
 At Stage One, the diseased creature - colloquially known as a Fledgling - experiences a compulsive desire to consume blood.
+The Fledgeling experiences the following effects;
-The Fledgeling does not require food or water to maintain their bodily form, they gain resistance to bludgeoning, slashing, and piercing damage from non-magical attacks, and their creature type changes to *undead*.
-If the Fledgling is exposed to any type of blood, they make a DC 20 Wisdom Save.
-If they fail, they are compelled to consume the blood by any means necessary.
-If the Fledgling is exposed to sunlight, they take 2d10 radiant damage each round they are exposed.
-The Fledgling gains a Strength-based Bite Attack, with which they are proficient.
-The Bite deals 2d6+STR piercing damage.
+- Your creature type becomes *undead*, and you do not require food or water to maintain your bodily form.
+- You gain resistance to bludgeoning, slashing, and piercing damage from non-magical attacks
+- If you are exposed to any type of blood, make a DC 20 Wisdom Save.
+If you fail, you are compelled to consume the blood by any means necessary.
+- If you are exposed to sunlight, you take 2d10 radiant damage each round you are exposed.
+- You have a Strength-based Natural Weapon - Bite 2d6+STR piercing damage.
 When they make an Attack this way, they expose their target to Vampirism if their creature type is humanoid or fey.

 When the Fledgeling takes a Long Rest, if they have not consumed fresh blood (collected within 48 hours) of a humanoid or fey since their last Long Rest, their Strength, Dexterity, Wisdom, and Charisma Scores decrease by 1, and they do not regain Hit Points or Hit Dice as normal.
 If they have, the mentioned Ability Scores instead increase by 1 if they have been reduced by Vampirism, and then, they gain a Vampiric Progression.
 Then, if they have three or more Vampiric Progression, their symptoms progress to Stage Two, and their Vampiric Progression is reduced to 0.